httpwg/http-extensions/draft-ietf-httpbis-optimistic-upgrade.md

 ## "TLS"

-{{?RFC2817}} correctly highlights the possibility of the server rejecting the upgrade.
+{{?RFC2817}} defines the "TLS/*.*" family of Upgrade Tokens, and correctly highlights the possibility of the server rejecting the upgrade.
 The security considerations documented here are applicable to any use of the "TLS" Upgrade Token, but no change is required in {{?RFC2817}}.

 ## "WebSocket"/"websocket"